Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 20:18

 Well, that’s a good question.
-At the moment I’m on the phone, he [phonetic] told me, the thing to do will be, look at your environment and make sure you don’t try to think- It’s a hard thing [phonetic] but try not to think add to able bodied, is he kind of fall for instance will fall, don’t worry about it too much because it’s easy to fix somebody.
+At the moment I’m on the phone, talking to you, the thing to do will be, look at your environment and make sure you don’t try to think – It’s a hard thing, think outside the square, but try not to think too able bodied.
+If you’re going to fail, fail, it’s easy to fix.
 Main thing would be look at your environment.
 So, that’s important and be aware, conscious.
-So, a mother with a baby or someone with a broken arm, okay, if I bite the legs, arms, and then move on, you’ll rock it and break they break the right arm in right handed people, they got to use the left.
-So, the tip would and I’m being lucky in one way that I use some mine, before I lost sort of [Unintelligible 00:21:31] right hand, would be utilized using, try to use your left hand and a lot of things.
-One hand and just, when it needs to be made because things are made for people would write in.
+So, a mother with a baby or someone with a broken arm, okay, if they break the left arm that might be alright.
+But if they break the right arm in right handed people, they got to use the left.
+So, the tip would and I’m being lucky in one way that I use some mine, before I lost use of my right hand completely, would be try to use your left hand and a lot of things one handed.
+A lot of adjustment need to be made because things are made for people who are right handed.
 And a lot of things are made that way.
 So, I think the main thing would be to adjust your lives accordingly.
 And try not to work too hard.
 And don’t get too frustrated with the whole thing, just try to step back maybe.
 And that might help.

 Chantelle Ellem 22:18